MASTER GARDNER LLC

 1. Set the Ideal Grass Height

-One of the simplest but most impactful lawn mowing tips is to find the perfect cutting height for your grass.
+One of the simplest but most impactful lawn care services tips is to find the perfect cutting height for your grass.
 Setting the correct mowing height is crucial, as it affects the health, appearance, and resilience of your grass.
 Here are some best practices for maintaining the ideal grass height:

 • Adjust for Grass Type: Different grass types thrive at various heights.
 For example, cool-season grasses like Kentucky bluegrass and fescues prefer a height of around 2.5 to 3 inches, while warm-season grasses like Bermuda grass do best between 1 and 2 inches.
 Research your grass type to find the best range.